 Of course- This event is very much for dogs!
 Please make sure you pick up after your dog and use the bins provided.
 We recommend travelling with a dish and water for your dog.
 Please ensure your dog is kept under close control and on a lead throughout the festival - we strongly advise against using extendable leads as some activities may not allow them - and they are dangerous in crowded areas.
 This is still a working farm in places with some livestock.
 Activity areas are fenced for safety but may not be suitable if your dog is an escape artist.
 Please consider whether your dog will enjoy themselves, not every dog likes big busy places; this includes ensuring your dog is fit enough to walk around the festival.

 Is there disabled parking?

-Blue badge holders will be able to park in the field nearest the main gate within a short walking distance of the gate.
+Blue badge holders will be able to park in the field nearest the festival within a short walking distance of the festival field.
 Please note that this parking is still in a field.
 Please have your blue badge ready in your car when entering the car park to be directed.
 Disabled parking must be prebooked.
 Please note that disabled parking is limited.
 The festival is now in one field so it allows our team to open up closer car parking.
 However disabled parking must be pre booked alongside your festival tickets as space is limited.

 Is the site accessible for disabled visitors?